Selected Publications

 CONTINUE READING

-List of Research, Statistics, and Evaluation job postings (that I’ve seen) as of 2024-11-04.
-Postings for (2024-2025): As of 2024.11 Assistant/Associate Professor, Educational Research, University of Southern Mississippi, Hattiesburg, MS As of 2024.10 Assistant Professor in the SDSU College of Education focused on Quantitative Research Methods, San Diego State University Assistant Professor of Quantitative Methods and Assessment in Education, University of Northern Iowa, Cedar Falls, IA Assistant Professor-Educational Research, Measurement, and Analysis, Auburn University, Auburn, AL Assistant Professor - Psychology, University of Arkansas at Little Rock, AR School Of Education-Tenure-track Assistant Professor- Educational Psychology And Research; Department Human Studies, University of Alabama at Birmingham, Birmingham, AL As of 2024.
+List of Research, Statistics, and Evaluation job postings (that I’ve seen) as of 2024-11-16.
+Postings for (2024-2025): As of 2024.11 Assistant or Associate Professor of Critical Quantitative Research University of California, Riverside, CA Assistant Professor of Psychology - Quantitative Analysis, Oakland University, Department of Psychology, Michigan Assistant/Associate Professor, Educational Research, University of Southern Mississippi, Hattiesburg, MS As of 2024.10 Assistant Professor in the SDSU College of Education focused on Quantitative Research Methods, San Diego State University Assistant Professor of Quantitative Methods and Assessment in Education, University of Northern Iowa, Cedar Falls, IA Assistant Professor-Educational Research, Measurement, and Analysis, Auburn University, Auburn, AL Assistant Professor - Psychology, University of Arkansas at Little Rock, AR School Of Education-Tenure-track Assistant Professor- Educational Psychology And Research; Department Human Studies, University of Alabama at Birmingham, Birmingham, AL As of 2024.

 CONTINUE READING